Lowe's (LOW) Stock Sinks As Market Gains: What You Should Know

-Prior to today's trading, shares of the home improvement retailer had gained 9.11% over the past month.
-This has outpaced the Retail-Wholesale sector's loss of 0.3% and the S&P 500's loss of 2.09% in that time.
+Coming into today, shares of the home improvement retailer had gained 3.77% in the past month.
+In that same time, the Retail-Wholesale sector gained 1.88%, while the S&P 500 gained 0.49%.

 LOW will be looking to display strength as it nears its next earnings release, which is expected to be February 27, 2019.
-In that report, analysts expect LOW to post earnings of $0.80 per share.
-This would mark year-over-year growth of 8.11%.
-Meanwhile, our latest consensus estimate is calling for revenue of $15.73 billion, up 1.55% from the prior-year quarter.
+The company is expected to report EPS of $0.80, up 8.11% from the prior-year quarter.
+Our most recent consensus estimate is calling for quarterly revenue of $15.73 billion, up 1.55% from the year-ago period.

-For the full year, our Zacks Consensus Estimates are projecting earnings of $5.11 per share and revenue of $71.40 billion, which would represent changes of +16.4% and +4.05%, respectively, from the prior year.
+Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $5.11 per share and revenue of $71.40 billion.
+These totals would mark changes of +16.4% and +4.05%, respectively, from last year.

 It is also important to note the recent changes to analyst estimates for LOW.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection has moved 0.07% higher.
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Within the past 30 days, our consensus EPS projection has moved 0.04% higher.
 LOW is holding a Zacks Rank of #3 (Hold) right now.

-Digging into valuation, LOW currently has a Forward P/E ratio of 19.09.
-This represents a premium compared to its industry's average Forward P/E of 10.97.
+In terms of valuation, LOW is currently trading at a Forward P/E ratio of 18.56.
+For comparison, its industry has an average Forward P/E of 11.1, which means LOW is trading at a premium to the group.

-Also, we should mention that LOW has a PEG ratio of 1.35.
-The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-The Building Products - Retail was holding an average PEG ratio of 1.04 at yesterday's closing price.
+We can also see that LOW currently has a PEG ratio of 1.32.
+This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
+The Building Products - Retail was holding an average PEG ratio of 1.09 at yesterday's closing price.

 The Building Products - Retail industry is part of the Retail-Wholesale sector.
-This group has a Zacks Industry Rank of 205, putting it in the bottom 20% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 208, which puts it in the bottom 19% of all 250+ industries.

 Be sure to follow all of these stock-moving metrics, and many more, on Zacks.com.